chuck-durst/react-carousel/README.md

-# react-carousel (0.1.0)
+# react-carousel (1.0.0)

-A simple a powerful carousel for React
+A simple and powerful carousel for React.

 ## Installation